Urgent! Captive wild horses and burros need shelter now as extreme winter weather hits! STOP the abuse! It's killing them.

 In the winter it's worse . . .

-The BLM requires all adopters provide shade and shelter for the wild horses yet the agency neglects to provide the same for the thousands held captive in their care.
+The BLM requires all adopters provide shade and shelter for adopted wild horses yet the agency neglects to provide the same for the thousands held captive in their care.

 On June 9, 2013 Nevada State Senator Mark Manendo and Anne Novak, Executive Director of Protect Mustangs officially requested shade for the wild horses and burros at Palomino Valley Center, near Reno and elsewhere to ensure the welfare of these treasured equids.
 Their request for shade was refused and the sprinkler mitigation offered was unsuccessful because shelter is needed.